renaro2021/Cal9late/README.md

 SHA256 (Done Locally) : 5b82992c4b905ded52e55fb61f685f505b098e2e3a1621eaae7ef70e0d11fa87

 # Installation
 There is an APK available that is uploaded in Github.
-You may download it from the Github Release.
+You may download it from the Github Release or just click the Download Button on this page.

 # Notes
 The bugs I have noticed is that despite the program having a Multiline feature for the Character Displaying Field, you cannot scroll it so only the latest 2 lines will work.
 This has to do with how it is handled on Android and there seems to be a fix but complicated.
 I cannot promise a fix for it but I'm still taking a look in the case.